andrewjamesford/andrewford-co-nz-11ty/content/articles/2021-02-09-menu-bar-apps-macos/index.md

 description: "My recommendations for MacOS apps in the menu bar"
 ---

-Even with a widescreen monitor I don't have a huge number of apps that sit in my menu bar.
+Even with a ultra widescreen monitor (21:9) I don't have a huge number of apps that sit in my menu bar.
 In fact I try to run the bare minimum (no need for [Bartender](https://www.macbartender.com) or [Dozer](https://github.com/Mortennn/Dozer) for me).

 Here are my current apps that take up that space in the right hand corner: